NetApp-openstack-dev/openstack-docs/source/openstack-overview/section_releases-distribution.rst

 ====================================

 OpenStack’s major release cadence switched from every three months to six months starting with the Essex release.
-The Victoria release date is tentative as of the date of this writing.
+The Wallaby release date is tentative as of the date of this writing.
 Successive releases are alphabetically incremented.
-Hence, the release intended for October of 2020, by convention, will start with the letter “V.”
+Hence, the release intended for April of 2021, by convention, will start with the letter “W.”

 +------------+------------------+
 | Release    | Date             |